wtfaremyinitials/iconutil/README.md

 var path = '/Applications/Messages.app/Contents/Resources/Messages.icns';

 iconutil.toIconset(path, function(err, icons) {
-    // icons is an an object where keys are the file names
+    // icons is an object where keys are the file names
     // and the values are Buffers containing PNG files });
 ```